Backend Integration of OAuth

 In Stytch’s B2B product there are two different versions of the OAuth authentication flow:

-This quickstart walks through how to offer OAuth for both scenarios.
+This guide walks through how to offer OAuth for both scenarios.

 The discovery flow is designed for situations where your end users are signing up or logging in from a central landing page, and have not specified which organization they are trying to access or are attempting to create a new Organization.